 The limited data provided to the Tribune offers a murky glimpse of the virus' impact on Texas communities of color.
 Race and ethnicity are reported as unknown for a significant portion of the completed case reports.
 (Agency officials said some people prefer not to provide the information.)

 Although state leaders acknowledge the demographic data is lacking, they have indicated the state won't be taking steps to mandate reporting to fill in the gaps.
+In June, the state announced they are planning on ramping up testing in areas of the state that are predominantly Black and Hispanic, as well as launching a study on the coronavirus’ effect on vulnerable populations.

 What else should I know about this data?